KevinDepedri/Collect-and-display-a-dataset-in-augmented-reality-scenario/README.md

 This duality has also encouraged its diversification.
 By dosing the importance given to mapping or to localization, SLAM has been pushed away from the sole robotics field and became a reference to solve problems of many different natures: from **micro aerial vehicles** to **augmented reality (AR) on a smartphone**.<br/>
 The general system of the SLAM Algorithm is made up of 4 parts:
    - **Sensor data**: on mobile devices, this usually includes the camera, accelerometer and gyroscope.
 It might be augmented by other sensors like GPS, light sensor,                       depth sensors, etc;
    - **Front-End**: the first step is feature extraction.
-These features also need to be associated with landmarks – keypoints with a 3D                           position, also called map points.
+These features also need to be associated with landmarks, keypoints with a 3D                                                   position, also called map points.
 In addition, map points need to be tracked in a video stream.
-Long-term association reduces drift by recognizing                     places that have been encountered before (loop closure);
+Tis phase ends up with the loop closure, meaning that                   the devices reduces drift by recognizing places that have been encountered before (loop closure);
-   - **Back-End**: takes care of establishing the relationship between different frames, localizing the camera (pose model), as well as handling the overall geometrical                  reconstruction.
-Some algorithms create a sparse reconstruction (based on the keypoints).
-Others try to capture a dense 3D point cloud of the                            environment.
+   - **Back-End**: establishes the relationship between different frames, localizing the camera, as well as handling the overall                                                          geometrical reconstruction.
+This phase can be perform by sparse reconstruction (based on the keypoints) or capturing a dense 3D point cloud of                          the environment.
-   - **SLAM estimate**: the result containing the tracked features, their locations & relations, as well as the camera position within the world.
+   - **SLAM estimate**: the result containing the tracked features, their locations and relations, as well as the camera position within the world.

 ## SLAM in Augmented Reality

-For Augmented Reality, the device has to know its 3D position in the world.
-It calculates this through the spatial relationship between itself and multiple keypoints.<br/>
+In an Augmented Reality scneario the device has to know its 3D position in the world.
+It calculates this through the spatial **relationship between itself and multiple keypoints**.<br/>
-The useful information is acquired through the device camera.
-It combines the data from the accelerometer and the gyroscope and from other minor sensors allowing the device to:
+The useful information to correctly localize itself in a place is acquired through the device camera.
+SLAM combines the data from the accelerometer and the gyroscope and from other minor sensors allowing to:
    - Build a map of the environment;
-   - Locate itself within that environment;
+   - Localize the device itself within that environment;

-Since the real world is affected by errors due to noise in images and in sensors the mapping has to be improved through some algorithms that are reliable with partial information and uncertainty.
-These algorithms are Extended Kalman Filter, Maximum a Posteriori (MAP) estimation or Bundle Adjustment (BA).<br/>
-Since the common devices are equipped with monocular cameras it is correct to talk about MonoSLAM.
-The four challenges to solve for the best reconstruction of the environment in AR using SLAM are:
+Since the common devices are equipped with monocular cameras we can talk about **MonoSLAM**.
+The four challenges to solve for the best reconstruction of the environment in Augmented Reality using SLAM are:
    - Unknown space;
    - Uncontrolled camera;
    - Real-time;
    - Drift-free.

-The two most important steps to be performed for a good SLAM algorithm are **feature points choice and feature points extraction**.
+As we knwo though the real world is affected by errors due to noise in images and in sensors.
+For that reason the mapping has to be improved through some algorithms that are reliable with partial information and uncertainty.
+These algorithms are **Extended Kalman Filter, Maximum a Posteriori (MAP) estimation or Bundle Adjustment (BA)**.<br/>

+Now we know what a SLAM algorithm uses for AR applications.
+We describe now the most important steps of the entire procedure

-## Good Feature Points
+## (Good) Feature Points

-The idea is to find distinctive locations in images, such as corners or blobs and use them as **feature points.** This points will be used later to retrieve the information about the environment. <br/>
+The idea is to find distinctive locations in images, such as corners or blobs and use them as **feature points.** This points will be used later to build and retrieve the information about the environment. <br/>
 While using an AR application many conditions can change, i.e:
    - camera angle / perspective;
    - rotation;